Quick Answer

 Paint Colors to Use More Carefully

 This does not mean darker or sharper colors are forbidden.
 It just means they need more support.
 Large walls amplify whatever is on them.
-If a paint color is already slightly cold or emotionally tense on the swatch, it will usually feel even stronger once it covers the whole room.
+If a paint color is already slightly cold or emotionally tense on the swatch, it will feel even stronger once it covers the whole room.

 The paint mistake that happens most often